url-cleaner

 Untrusted input

-Although URL Cleaner has various feature flags that can be disabled to make handling untrusted input safer, no guarantees are made.
+Although URL Cleaner has various feature flags that can be disabled at compile time to make handling untrusted input safer, no guarantees are made.
 Especially if the config file being used is untrusted.

 That said, if you notice any rules that use but don't actually need HTTP requests or other data-leaky features, please let me know.